StefSM Lab

 • Bias generation and amplification in ML systems.
 What is behind biases in an ML system?
 What is the impact of our design choices?

 • Learning differences in biological and artificial neural networks.
-Curriculum learning, continual learning, transfer learning, same concept but completely different results in animals and machines, why?
+Curriculum learning, continual learning, transfer learning — same concepts but very different results in animals and machines.
+Why?

 • Optimisation in rough landscapes.
 Connecting dynamics and landscape properties in optimisation.

 Keen to know more?
-Check out the research page or you can read my most recent publications.
+Check out the research page or browse our recent publications.

 Latest News